Algebraic classification of Hietarinta's solutions of Yang-Baxter equations~:~invertible $4\times 4$ operators: Hietarinta's classification

 We review the classification of 4 by 4 constant YBO's by Hietarinta \cite{HIETARINTA-PLA,hietarinta1993-JMP-Long,hietarinta-conferenceProceeding,Hietarinta1993-BookChapter}.
 We consider just the invertible solutions.
 The notation for the rest of the paper is also fixed in the process.

 The YBE can be written in two equivalent forms.
 The first form is adapted from relations satisfied by generators of the braid group.
-This is the braided form of the YBE :
+This is the braided form of the YBE:

-This form is often seen in the knot theory literature \cite{kauffman-knots,Akutsu:1987bc,Akutsu:1987qs,Akutsu:1987ea}.
-The indices appearing in this equation denote the local Hilbert spaces ($V$) on which the operators $R$ act.
-Note that in general these operators can be realized on both finite and infinite dimensional Hilbert spaces.
-In this work we will take $V$ to be finite-dimensional, thus focusing on matrix representations of the operator $R$.
-The $R$-matrices act non-trivially on $V\otimes V$.
+The knot theory literature frequently uses this form \cite{kauffman-knots,Akutsu:1987bc,Akutsu:1987qs,Akutsu:1987ea}.
+The local Hilbert spaces ($V$) that the operators $R$ act on are indicated by the indices that appear in this equation.
+It should be noted that these operators can generally be implemented on Hilbert spaces of finite and infinite dimensions.
+In order to concentrate on matrix representations of the operator $R$, we shall assume that $V$ is finite-dimensional in this study.
+On $V\otimes V$, the $R$-matrices act non-trivially.

-The form of the YBE that finds use in the integrable model literature is the non-braided form or the vertex form :
+The form of the YBE that finds use in the integrable model literature is the non-braided form or the vertex form:

-Note the difference in the index structure of these two forms of the YBE.
-In the non-braided form \eqref{eq:YBEnonbraided} each of the three indices appears twice on both sides of the equation.
-This is not true for the braided form of the YBE \eqref{eq:YBEbraided}.
-This property will help us construct some rather obvious solutions to the YBE in \eqref{eq:YBEnonbraided} in Sec. \ref{sec:algebraicHietarinta}.
-The YBE's in both forms are an equation on $V\otimes V\otimes V$.
+It is important to observe the distinction in the index structure of the two versions of the YBE.
+Each of the three indices occurs twice on both sides of the equation in the non-braided version \eqref{eq:YBEnonbraided}.
+This isn't the case with the YBE's braided form \eqref{eq:YBEbraided}.
+In Sec. \ref{sec:algebraicHietarinta}, we will use this property to generate some very straightforward solutions to the YBE in \eqref{eq:YBEnonbraided}.
+The YBEs are equations on $V\otimes V\otimes V$ in both forms.

-The solutions to the two forms of the YBE are in one-to-one correspondence as :
+The solutions to the two forms of the YBE are in one-to-one correspondence as:

 where $P$ is the permutation operator on $V\otimes V$.
 The $M-1$ permutation operators $P_i\equiv P_{i, i+1}$, for $i\in\{1,2,\cdots,M-1\}$, generate the permutation group $S_M$.
 They satisfy the relations